Make Me A Star - 1932

-A frequent visitor to the administrative building is Joan Blondell (as actor 'Flips' Montague) who, out of pity, intervenes to get Gill some work as a scene extra, something he originally eschewed as beneath him when he first arrived in Hollywood.
-Shortly after, in a moment of chance improvisation on the movie set, Gill is given an opportunity to say a line, which he consequently blows repeatedly, and is fired from the film.
+A frequent visitor to the administrative building is Joan Blondell (as 'Flips' Montague) who, out of pity, intervenes to get Gill some work as a scene extra, something he originally eschewed as beneath him when he first arrived in Hollywood.
+Shortly after, in a moment of chance improvisation on a movie set, Gill is given an opportunity to say a line of dialogue, which he consequently blows repeatedly, and is fired from the film.

 Gill plays his part with complete sincerity and has to be lied to when he notices how many comedy actors are also in the cast (such as Ben Turpin).
 At the film's premiere, though, Gill finally realizes he is the center of laughter in a cowboy farce.
 In crushed humiliation he is again forced into a position of having to make a choice about his future, and inexplicably, Joan Blondell's character is there, hugging him as the end credit comes up.

-Make Me A Star suffers mightily from not being able to achieve what it sets out to do.
-Set up as a comedy about an untalented actor imitating the unreality of Hollywood cowboys, instead of multiplying the comedy this instead negates it, creating a sad, emotionally morose tale of Hollywood expectations smashing up against Los Angeles realities.
+Make Me A Star suffers mightily from not being able to achieve a;; it sets out to do.
+Set up as a comedy about an untalented actor humorously imitating the unreality of Hollywood cowboys, instead of multiplying the comedy that we're wacthing this instead negates it, creating a sad, emotionally morose tale of Hollywood expectations smashing up against Los Angeles realities.

-Make Me A Star reaches for comedy but doesn't allow either Blondell* or Stuart Erwin to be funny, and the film flirts with being a brilliant melodramatic tale about how a classic clown actor is born from sadness in the form of Gill realizing he completely lacks the dramatic talent he spent years imagining he had.
+Make Me A Star reaches for comedy but doesn't allow either Blondell* or Stuart Erwin to be funny, and the film flirts with being a brilliant melodramatic tale about how a classic clown actor is born from sadness in the form of Gill realizing he completely lacks the dramatic talent he spent years imagining he had, but he obviously has a talent for generating laughter, at least for the celluloid characters on the screen.
 The revelation that audiences find him hilarious beckons the cast and script toward Pagliaccio** territory.

-*Blondell is featured in a superficially similar 1937 movie Stand-in in which we the audience are given a backstage tour of what goes into making a movie, and that later film is truly a comedy (and Blondell provides some of the humor) that balances the funny with a minor dramatic plot about shenanigans wrecking the finances of a movie studio.
+*Blondell is featured in a superficially similar 1937 movie Stand-in in which we the audience are given a backstage tour of what goes into making a movie, and this film is truly a comedy (and Blondell provides some of the humor) that balances the funny with a minor dramatic plot about shenanigans wrecking the finances of a movie studio.